norhther/blog/index.md

 Hi!
 My name is Omar, and I was born in Ibiza (Spain) in 1996.
 I studied Computer Science at Barcelona School of Informatics, a faculty of Universitat Politecnica de Catalunya, where I chose the Computation branch.

-My main interests right now are Statistics, Data Science (exploratory analyisis, visualization, etc.) and also Machine Learning modeling.
+My main interests are Statistics, Data Science (exploratory analyisis, visualization, etc.) and also Machine Learning modeling.

 I have been teaching, for 3 years, numerous languages to college students, including C, C++, Java, Python and R. Also I have conducted several courses in algorithmics and complexity analysis.